phn0315/DVGS/README.md

 Each complete video is followed by three datasets.
 Each dataset is summarized in one **2-column × 3-row montage**, containing six time-separated paired views.
 Click a montage for full resolution.

-The figures are direct crops from the supplied videos; no AI enhancement or geometric alteration is applied.
-All times below refer to the supplied video timeline, not raw sensor timestamps.

 ## 1. Intensity–depth imaging